This policy was last modified on 16th Feb 2022.

 You can also opt to join our mailing list during the process of creating an account.
 You will be opted into all 3 categories above if you opt in, but you can update your preferences at any time (using this form).

-Apart from your email address and (optionally) your name, Mailchimp also tracks your interactions with our campaigns (opens, clicks) as well as detecting if the email is marked as spam or doesn't get delivered (bounces).
+Apart from your email address and (optionally) your name, Drip also tracks your interactions with our campaigns (opens, clicks) as well as detecting if the email is marked as spam or doesn't get delivered (bounces).
 They also track whether or not you have unsubscribed.

 Every message we send from this platform has an unsubscribe button, and the option to update your mailing preferences.